Bank Owned Properties. Deal or No Deal?

 Then there are the rules that the new buyer is forced to agree to.

 The property will be sold "As is".
 There will be no warranties, nor the ability to go back to the bank if you find something wrong with the property after closing.
-There are typically non negotiable schedules required by the financial institutions to be included in the offer that make the buyer take all the responsibilities for the property on closing.
+There are typically non-negotiable schedules required by the financial institutions to be included in the offer that makes the buyer take all the responsibilities for the property on closing.

 If the former owner stopped paying their bills, do you think that they are in a position to maintain the home in good condition?
 Often times the stress and the disappointment of losing a home cause people to strip the home of appliances and fixtures and even prompt willful damage leaving unwelcome surprises for the new owner.